dev-bootcamp-2019/final-project-nathalie-ckc/README.md

 truffle test
 ```
 You should see transactions and blocks being reported in your Ganache CLI terminal.
 The test results should look something like this:

 ![Truffle test results screenshot](images/truffle_test_results.png "Sample truffle test results")

 ##### 6) Interact manually with the User Interface in a web browser
 If you look at the project directory before running the next command, it will look like:

 ![Project dir before truffle compile](images/ls_before.png "ls Before truffle compile")

 Now, compile the project in truffle.
 (The earlier 'truffle test' did a cleanroom test, so we don't have the build artifacts from that lying around.)
 ```
 truffle compile
 ```
 Now you will see a 'build' directory appear in the project directory:

 ![Project dir after truffle compile](images/ls_after.png "ls After truffle compile")

 Next, we will deploy the dapp to the Ganache CLI development blockchain.
 ```
 truffle migrate
 ```
 The output should look something like this:

 ![Truffle migrate output](images/truffle_migrate_output.png "Sample truffle migrate output")

 Next, we will use lite-server to serve up the web User Interface.
 ```
 npm run dev
 ```
 The web browser will pop up and Metamask will ask you to log in.

 ![Metamask login](images/metamask_login.png "Metamask login screen pops up")

 Click "Restore from seed phrase".
 Paste in the mnemonic we saved earlier, enter a password, and click OK.

 ![Metamask seed](images/metamask_wallet_seed.png "Enter Wallet Seed")

 Then Metamask will ask for your approval.
 Click Approve button.

 ![Metamask approval](images/metamask_approval.png "Metamask approval screen pops up")

 Now, make sure we are connected to localhost port 8545, by going to Metmask in the top right corner of the browser and selecting the "Localhost 8545" network from the dropdown menu.

 ![Metamask network](images/select_8545.png "Select localhost port 8545")

 Make sure Account 1 is selected in Metamask.

 ![Metamask account 1](images/select_account1.png "Select Account 1")

 You will see that the current Ethereum account number (i.e. Account 1) is displayed in the application.
 Account 1 is the deployer of the contract, and the constructor sets up the deployer as the first Admin for the application.
 Click on the Login button.
 Here you see all the admin functions:

 ![Admin page](images/admin_page.png "Admin page")

-To demonstrate all the functionality of the application would take a long time and a lot of cut and paste to have you step through it yourself, so you can find a video demonstrating how the application is used on YouTube:
+To demonstrate all the functionality of the application would take a long time and a lot of cut and paste to have you step through it yourself, so you can find a video demonstrating how the application is used on YouTube.

+**Video:**

 [![YouTube video demonstrating the DApp from this point onward](http://img.youtube.com/vi/d3RNenV85ok/0.jpg)](http://www.youtube.com/watch?v=d3RNenV85ok)

 What you will see in the video (no audio):
 * Deployer ([0]/Account 1) is the first Admin and adds the other users from the accounts associated with this mnemonic.
 This is required because function access is based on registered role.
   * A second admin ([1]/Account 2)